Particl-Community/academy/index.rst

 * :doc:`Understanding the userinterface <intro_general_userinterface>`

-Marketplace Beginners Guides
+Marketplace Guides
 ------------

-With the beginners guides you get a detailed overview how to install the software and an understanding for the
+With the Marketplace Guides you get a detailed overview how to install the software and an understanding for the

 .. toctree::
    :caption: Marketplace Guides
    :name: guidesmptoc
    :hidden:
    :maxdepth: 2